seabeya/tech-stack/go/README.md

   >           └── advanced.go
   > ```
   >
   > The `go.mod` file remains in the root directory and handles the dependencies for the entire project.
-You don’t need separate `go.mod` files for nested packages.
+You don't need separate `go.mod` files for nested packages.

   1. main.go: